 Our conservative voices are important.

-And if we get on Twitter, we get on Facebook, and we post you know, we exist.
+And if we get on Twitter, we get on Facebook and we post, you know, we exist.

-Just get your voices out there and we can save this beautiful land that saved us.
+We can save this beautiful land that saved us.

 That I agree with.

-We and by the way, if we don't do it, what do I say?
+And by the way, if we don't do it, what do I say?

-I quoted it in live free or die.
+I quoted in Live Free or Die.

-You know, a republic if you can keep it.
+A republic, if you can keep it.

-And the world without the United States of America, you know, and I I I guess it's not in fashion now to talk about American greatness and American exceptionalism and the fact that America's created a standard of living that and wealth creation that rivals the world, and we've shared it with the rest of mankind.
+You know, and I guess it's not in fashion now to talk about American greatness and American exceptionalism and the fact that America has created a standard of living and wealth creation that rivals the world.

-Nobody said we're perfect, but we always work and strive, and we have a constitution that has allowed us to become a more perfect union.
+And we have a constitution that has allowed us to become a more perfect union.

-Uh anyway, wish you the best.
+Anyway, wish you the best.

 Thank you, Madeline.

-800 nine four one Sean, you want to be a part of the program.
+800-941 Sean, you want to be a part of the program.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for tonight.

 Tomorrow, 21 days, three weeks away from Live Free or Die.